Indirect taxation

 A. Legal basis

-Article 113 TFEU and, in relation to energy taxation, Article 192 TFEU, in order to pursue the objectives of Article 191 TFEU.
+Article 113 TFEU and, in relation to energy taxation, Article 192 TFEU, to pursue the objectives of Article 191 TFEU.

 B. Objectives

 The rates and structures of excise duties vary between Member States, affecting competition.
-Very wide disparities in the duties levied on a particular product can result in tax-induced movements of goods, loss of revenue and fraud.
-Attempts have been made since the early 1970s to harmonise both structures and rates, but progress has been insignificant.
+Vast disparities in the duties levied on a particular product can result in tax-induced movements of goods, loss of revenue, and fraud.
+Attempts have been made since the early 1970s to harmonise structures and rates, but progress has been insignificant.

 C. Achievements